SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 <tr>
 <td style="text-align:left">Endpoint client ID / endpoint id</td>
 <td style="text-align: left">String</td>
 <td style="text-align:left">Indicates the LWM2M client's endpoint ID in order to allow the LWM2M bootstrap to provision the bootstrap information for the LWM2M client.
-The endpoint ID has be to be <b>unique</b> across all tenants and must have the same value as the ID.</td>
+The endpoint ID has be to be <b>unique</b> across all tenants and must have the same value as the ID.
+Registering a device using an endpoint ID already used will result in an error.</td>
 <td style="text-align: left">Mandatory</td>
 </tr>
 <tr>
 <td style="text-align:left">Security mode / securityMode</td>
 <td style="text-align: left">String</td>
 <td style="text-align:left">Determines the type of connection used by the LWM2M device.
 "NO_SEC" is used for unsecure connections which means that there is no security.
 It is highly recommended to always protect the LWM2M protocol.
 However, there are scenarios in which the LWM2M protocol is deployed in environments where the lower layer security mechanisms are provided.
 "PSK" is used for secure connections.
+If PSK is chosen, devices need to connect to the LWM2M server using DTLS with the given pre-shared key (PSK).
 With "PSK", the client and server have a common secret symmetric cryptography.
 Currently {{< product-c8y-iot >}} supports only "NO_SEC" and "PSK".</td>
 <td style="text-align: left">Mandatory</td>
 </tr>
 <tr>
 <td style="text-align: left">LWM2M PSK ID / lwm2m psk_id</td>
 <td style="text-align: left">String</td>
 <td style="text-align: left">The ID used by the device for server connections in PSK mode.
-The LWM2M PSK ID has be to be <b>unique</b> across all tenants.</td>
+The LWM2M PSK ID has be to be <b>unique</b> across all tenants.
+Registering a device using an LWM2M PSK ID already used will result in an error.</td>
 <td style="text-align: left">Mandatory for PSK.
 Don't set it for NO_SEC</td>
 </tr>
 <tr>